zhouyangstrath/CABLEX_API/source/download.rst

    pip install -r requirements.txt

-Now, you're ready to use CABLEX with generic version with full code access, you can either use python to
+Now, it is ready to use CABLEX with generic version with full code access.

-For more detailed installation instructions and troubleshooting, refer to the Insllation Guide.